-Before launching Mind + Matter Studio, Suzanne was a founding Partner and Lead Strategist of Frequency540, a strategic communications agency that acquired her first brand strategy firm, ROI Ventures (Return on Inspiration).
+Before launching Bonfire, Suzanne was a founding partner and lead strategist of Mind + Matter Studio, and a founder of Frequency540, a strategic communications agency that acquired her first brand strategy firm, ROI Ventures (Return on Inspiration).
 With Rachel, Suzanne launched and developed ROI Ventures’ incubator (Return on Inspiration Labs, LLC) and its media arm (ROI Distributed, LLC).
 She was inducted into the Chicago Entrepreneur Hall of Fame in 2012 for these ventures.

-Suzanne is an investor in impact companies, a mentor to entrepreneurs at 1871, TechStars and Impact Engine, and an LP and Advisory Board member for MATH Venture Partners.
+Suzanne is an investor in impact companies, a mentor to entrepreneurs at 1871 and TechStars, and an LP and Advisory Board member for MATH Venture Partners.
 She is a Wexner Heritage Member, and on the Board of Directors of the Chicagoland Entrepreneurial Center (1871).
 She has served as an Independent Director at Knightscope (NASDAQ: KSCP), and is currently an Independent Director of Fooda.
 In 2022, Suzanne and her husband were awarded the Human Rights Medallion by the American Jewish Congress.

 In her free time, Suzanne can be found somewhere on the Chicago lakefront path, as she is a long-time marathon runner, having run nine full marathons and four half marathons over the years.
-That activity started as a stress reducing strategy for raising five (now teenage and adult) children and one rescue dog.
+That activity started as a stress-reducing strategy for raising five (now college-age and adult) children and one rescue dog.